-The Company Charter (similar to an M &A) is one of the incorporation documents of the Company and constitutes the incorporation and operation of the Company.
-The Company Charter determines the competence, duties and obligations conferred on the company, the board of directors and its shareholders/owners.
+For a company whose total members exceed eleven, a The Company Charter (similar to an M &A) is one of the Supervisory Board must be established to supervise the incorporation documents of the Company and constitutes management and direction of the company handled by the the incorporation and operation of the Company.
+The Management board and the Director/General Director.
+The Company Charter determines the competence, duties competence and duties of the Supervisory Board are also and obligations conferred on the company, the board of defined by the company charter. directors and its shareholders/ owners.